 Wilder Library Hours

-Kids are invited to the Quechee Library every wintry Friday at 3 p.m. for a Lego Club.
-We’ve got the Legos, books and themes to challenge (more legos always welcome too).
-The place is Wilder Library on every Wednesday at 3 p.m.
+Lego Clubs are back for the fall.
+Kids are invited to the Wilder Club and Library on Thursdays and on Fridays at Quechee.
+We’ve got the Legos, books and themes to challenge (more Legos always welcome too).
+Build from 3 p.m. to 4 p.m.

 On the first Friday of the month a book discussion group led by Marieke Sperry meets at the Bugbee Center @ 12:45pm.
-Friday, May 2nd features Started Early, Took Dog by Kate Atkinson..
 Anyone can join; just let the center or the library know if you would like a copy of the book being read and discussed.
+Friday, Oct.
+3 will feature In the Woods‘ by Tana French.

-Meeting on the first Monday of every month at 4 p.m. at Quechee Library, this popular discussion group will focus on mysteries by Charles Todd for the May 5 date.
+Usually meeting on the first Monday of every month at 4 p.m., this month will be Monday October 6th at 4pm. at Quechee Library, this popular discussion group will focus on mysteries by Robert Dugoni.
 Many titles are in the display case, available for borrowing.

 In April the Quechee/Wilder Libraries become one of nearly 50 Vermont libraries in the VOKAL consortium, sharing a catalog and circulation system called Koha.